THE KEY TO THE BIBLE, INSTRUCTOR - 5th SESSION

 CHRIST IN THE COVENANTS

-The Covenants are progressive in that what they reveal is not separate and unrelated.
-The truth becomes clearer as details are added.
 The story of creation and the fall established the need for a Savior.
-We are going to trace the revelation of that Savior through the covenants, following a key word - seed.
+We are going to trace the revelation of that Savior through the covenants following a key word - seed.
 Then from our vantage point of the N.T., we will see how Christ was foreshadowed and foretold in the covenants and surrounding prophecies.

 · Description of the Seed: The offspring that would be the Messiah-Savior

-· Identity of the Seed:
+· The Identity of the Seed:

 Adam

 Gen.2:16-17.
-The word covenant is not used, but some elements are there so we will treat God’s relationship to Adam and Eve as such.
+The word covenant is not used, but the elements are there.

 1. Who are the 2 parties?
 God and man